-Edward Nash from Nash Partnership explained that in preparing the scheme, Nash and Acorn had considered how Saxonvale could be developed to reflect the declared climate emergency.
-They recognised that there were different patterns of living that should be supported.
-For example, more people are now working from home and need to balance work and childcare commitments.
-They felt there was a need to restore the balance, therefore the car would not be dominant in this scheme.
+Edward Nash from Nash Partnership explained that they had considered how Saxonvale could be developed best particularly after the declared climate change emergency.
+They recognised that there are different patterns of living.
+More people working from home and balancing childcare.
+They felt there was a need to restore the balance, therefore the car would not dominant.
 They proposed to include live/work spaces.
-These would not only be about lifestyle but also provide an opportunity to be independent and set up a business.
+These would not only be about lifestyle but also provide an ability to be independent and set up a businesses.

-Luke Cleary emphasised that sustainability was a key consideration in the plans.
-He noted that Acorn were working with FTC on a micro grid and heat network feasibility study.
-They had planned for 45,000 sq.ft. of commercial space and the potential to reuse the former Western Warehouse.
+Luke emphasised that sustainability was key in the development.
+He noted that they were working with FTC on a mircro grid.
+They had planned for 45sqft of commercial space which would be twice the size of the Marston trading estate.
 Their aim was to provide 20% affordable housing.
 The site plan also increased permeability within the development and access to town.
-He also explained the plans for making the site green and biodiverse such as planting native trees, including a community garden and a play park along the riverside which would link with Rodden Meadow.
+He also explained the plans for making the site green and biodiverse such as planting native trees, including a community garden and a play park along the riverside which would link Rodden Meadow.